Search for inelastic dark matter in events with two displaced muons and missing transverse momentum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 The analysis is carried out with data collected by the CMS Collaboration in 2016--2018 with a total integrated luminosity of 138\fbinv.
 Simulated samples of signal and background events are used to optimize the event selection.
 Signal samples with dimuon decays are generated with \MGvATNLO v.2.6.0~\cite{MadGraph,Alwall_2007} at leading order in quantum chromodynamics (QCD) and injected into \PYTHIA v8.226~\cite{Sjostrand:2014zea} for fragmentation and parton shower modeling.
 Motivated by Ref.~\cite{izaguirre} and other sources, we select parameters consisting of \mdm in the range 3--80\GeV, $\mAp = 3 \, \mdm$, $\Delta = \{0.1, 0.4\} \mdm$, \ctau in the range 1--1000\mm, and $\aD = \{0.1, 0.4\}$.
 Here, \ctau is the proper decay length of \DM and \aD is the coupling strength of the $U(1)_\mathrm{D}$ in the dark sector.
 These five parameters fix the kinetic mixing coefficient \kinmix, which controls the amount of mixing between the dark photon and the SM hypercharge.
 The CUETP8M1 underlying event tune~\cite{khachatryanEventGeneratorTunes2016} is applied to 2016 samples and the CP5 tune~\cite{sirunyanExtractionValidationNew2020} to 2017--2018 samples.
 Two parton distribution function sets are used: NNPDF3.0~\cite{ballPartonDistributionsLHC2015} (2016) and NNPDF3.1~\cite{ballPartonDistributionsHighprecision2017} (2017--2018).
 Additional $\Pp\Pp$ interactions in the same or adjacent bunch crossings (pileup) are also simulated, with a frequency distribution matching that in data.
 Finally, the detector response is simulated with \GEANTfour~\cite{Agostinelli:2002hh} and identical reconstruction algorithms are applied to collision and simulated samples.

-The event selection exploits the unique features expected from IDM: large \ptmiss, at least one energetic jet, and a pair of displaced muons collimated with \ptvecmiss.
-The trigger strategy relies on \ptmiss as the muons are too soft to be used for trigger selection.
+The event selection exploits the unique features expected from IDM: a pair of collinear, soft, and displaced muons collimated with \ptvecmiss.
+The muons are too soft to pass the trigger selection, so at least one energetic jet is required to boost the DM particles and enhance the \ptmiss spectrum.
 Candidate events are first selected with triggers with a minimum \ptmiss threshold of 120\GeV at the trigger level and 200\GeV in the offline selection, constructed excluding muons~\cite{Khachatryan:2016bia}.
 The leading jet in the event is required to have $\pt > 80\GeV$ and $\abs{\eta} < 2.4$.
 To accommodate additional initial-state emissions, only one other jet, with $\pt > 30\GeV$ and $\abs{\eta} < 5.0$, is allowed per event.
-Limiting the number of jets reduces the dominant background from events with jets produced through the strong interaction, referred to as QCD events.
+The jet \pt requirement removes low-momentum jets produced in pileup interactions.
+Limiting the number of jets reduces the dominant background from events with jets produced through the strong interaction, referred to as QCD events, while retaining approximately 70\% of the signal yield.
 To suppress top quark backgrounds, events are vetoed if any jets are identified as originating from a bottom quark, based on the loose working point of the \textsc{DeepCSV} algorithm~\cite{Sirunyan:2298594,CMS-DP-2023-005}.
-The leading (subleading) jet must be azimuthally separated from \ptvecmiss by at least 1.50 (0.75) radians.
+The leading (subleading) jet must be azimuthally separated from \ptvecmiss by at least 1.50 (0.75)\unit{rad}.
 These selections further suppress backgrounds by ensuring that the DM system is well isolated in the event.